Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Superspace and superfields

-Now there is a natural product $(\Xi_1,\Xi_2)\mapsto\Xi_1\Xi_2=\Xi_1\wedge\Xi_2$ of $p$-forms in Alt$_{p}(V,A)$ by $q$-forms in Alt$_{q}(V,A)$ to produce $n$ forms in Alt$_{n}(V,A)$, where $p,q\in\{1,2,\ldots\}$ and $n = p+q$, defined as follows. \begin{definition} If $\Xi_1 \in \mbox{Alt}_p(V,A)$ and $\Xi_2 \in \mbox{Alt}_q(V,A)$ then the product $\Xi_1\Xi_2=\Xi_1\wedge\Xi_2$ of $\Xi_1$ and $\Xi_2$ is given by
+Now there is a natural product $(\Xi_1,\Xi_2)\mapsto\Xi_1\wedge\Xi_2=\Xi_1\Xi_2$ of $p$-forms in Alt$_{p}(V,A)$ by $q$-forms in Alt$_{q}(V,A)$ to produce $n$ forms in Alt$_{n}(V,A)$, where $p,q\in\{1,2,\ldots\}$ and $n = p+q$, defined as follows. \begin{definition} If $\Xi_1 \in \mbox{Alt}_p(V,A)$ and $\Xi_2 \in \mbox{Alt}_q(V,A)$ then the product $\Xi_1\Xi_2=\Xi_1\wedge\Xi_2$ of $\Xi_1$ and $\Xi_2$ is given by

-for all $v_1,\ldots,v_n\in V.$ \end{definition} This definition is a straightforward generalization to algebra valued forms of the product for scalar valued forms [17, p.
-60].
+for all $v_1,\ldots,v_n\in V.$ \end{definition} This definition is a straightforward generalization to algebra valued forms of the product for scalar valued forms (Greub {\em et al.}, 1972, Volume I, p.
+5).
 To show that this product is well defined we prove the following. \begin{proposition} If $\Xi_1 \in \mbox{Alt}_p(V,A)$ and $\Xi_2 \in \mbox{Alt}_q(V,A)$ then the product $\Xi_1\Xi_2$ of $\Xi_1$ and $\Xi_2$ is an element of Alt$_n(V,A)$. \end{proposition} {\bf Proof} It is clear that $\Xi_1\Xi_2$ is a well defined $A$ valued multilinear form.
 We need to show that it is an alternating form.
 To this end we compute as follows.

 for all $v_1,\ldots,v_n\in V,\rho\in S_n$. $\Box$

 Let

 Now